isralduke/thatbook/10-samuel-2.md

 <a name="17:27">17:27</a> When David came to Mahanaim, Shobi the son of Nahash from Rabbah of the Ammonites, Makir the son of Ammiel from Lo Debar, and Barzillai the Gileadite from Rogelim <a name="17:28">17:28</a> brought bedding, basins, and pottery utensils.
 They also brought food for David and all who were with him, including wheat, barley, flour, roasted grain, beans, lentils, <a name="17:29">17:29</a> honey, curds, flocks, and cheese.
 For they said, “The people are no doubt hungry, tired, and thirsty there in the desert.”

+## Chapter 18

 ### The Death of Absalom

-## Chapter 18

 <a name="18:1">18:1</a> David assembled the army that was with him.
-He appointed leaders of thousands and leaders of hundreds. <a name="18:2">18:2</a> David then sent out the army—a third under the leadership of Joab, a third under the leadership of Joab’s brother Abishai son of Zeruiah, and a third under the leadership of Ittai the Gittite.
+He appointed leaders of thousands and leaders of hundreds. <a name="18:2">18:2</a> David then sent out the army — a third under the leadership of Joab, a third under the leadership of Joab’s brother Abishai son of Zeruiah, and a third under the leadership of Ittai the Gittite.
 The king said to the army, “I too will indeed march out with you.”

 <a name="18:3">18:3</a> But the army said, “You should not do this.
 For if we should have to make a rapid retreat, they won’t be too concerned about us.
 Even if half of us should die, they won’t be too concerned about us.
 But you are like ten thousand of us!
 So it is better if you remain in the city for support.” <a name="18:4">18:4</a> Then the king said to them, “I will do whatever seems best to you.”

 So the king stayed beside the gate, while all the army marched out by hundreds and by thousands. <a name="18:5">18:5</a> The king gave this order to Joab, Abishai, and Ittai: “For my sake deal gently with the young man Absalom.”
 Now the entire army was listening when the king gave all the leaders this order concerning Absalom.

 <a name="18:6">18:6</a> Then the army marched out to the field to fight against Israel.
 The battle took place in the forest of Ephraim. <a name="18:7">18:7</a> The army of Israel was defeated there by David’s men.
-The slaughter there was great that day—twenty thousand soldiers were killed. <a name="18:8">18:8</a> The battle there was spread out over that whole area, and the forest consumed more soldiers than the sword devoured that day.
+The slaughter there was great that day — twenty thousand soldiers were killed. <a name="18:8">18:8</a> The battle there was spread out over that whole area, and the forest consumed more soldiers than the sword devoured that day.

 <a name="18:9">18:9</a> Then Absalom happened to come across David’s men.
 Now as Absalom was riding on his mule, it went under the branches of a large oak tree.
 His head was caught in the oak and he was suspended in midair, while the mule he had been riding kept going.

 <a name="18:10">18:10</a> When one of the men saw this, he reported it to Joab saying, “I saw Absalom hanging in an oak tree. <a name="18:11">18:11</a> Joab replied to the man who was relating this to him, “What!
 You saw this?
 Why didn’t you strike him down right on the spot?
 I would have given you ten pieces of silver and a commemorative belt!”

 <a name="18:12">18:12</a> The man replied to Joab, “Even if I were receiving a thousand pieces of silver, I would not strike the king’s son!
-In our very presence the king gave this order to you and Abishai and Ittai, ‘Protect the young man Absalom for my sake.’ <a name="18:13">18:13</a> If I had acted at risk of my own life—and nothing is hidden from the king!—you would have abandoned me.”
+In our very presence the king gave this order to you and Abishai and Ittai, ‘Protect the young man Absalom for my sake.’ <a name="18:13">18:13</a> If I had acted at risk of my own life — and nothing is hidden from the king! — you would have abandoned me.”

 <a name="18:14">18:14</a> Joab replied, “I will not wait around like this for you!”
 He took three spears in his hand and thrust them into Absalom’s heart while he was still alive in the oak tree. <a name="18:15">18:15</a> Then ten soldiers who were armor bearers for Joab struck Absalom and put him to death.